ChenlizheMe/InfEngine/docs/learn/gameplay-components-fields.md

 The two class decorators govern attachment:

-- `@require_component(Rigidbody)` requires a `Rigidbody` to exist on the same GameObject before `TargetReporter` can be added.
-The current editor rejects an invalid attachment; add the dependency first.
-Removing a component that is still required is also blocked.
+- `@require_component(Rigidbody)` declares that `TargetReporter` depends on a `Rigidbody` on the same GameObject.
+When the dependency is missing, the engine adds it automatically during attachment; if any required component cannot be added, the whole operation rolls back and returns `None` with a warning.
+Removing a component that another component still requires is blocked.
 - `@disallow_multiple` allows one `TargetReporter` instance per GameObject.
 A second add attempt is rejected.

 These decorators constrain the owner's component set. `RequiredComponent("MeshRenderer")` belongs to a GameObject reference field and constrains which target can be assigned.
 The two mechanisms solve different authoring problems.